-Line 35a through Line 35c: Retirement deduction for South Carolina residents
+Line 35a through line 35c: Retirement deductions for South Carolina residents

-South Carolina taxes retirement income received while you were a resident of this state.
+South Carolina taxes retirement income received while you are a resident of this state.
 An individual taxpayer who is the original owner of a qualified retirement account may claim this deduction.